-"[Compensation for] the loss of an eye [in exchange] for the loss of an eye... just as he maimed the man, so shall it be done to him [monetarily]."
+"A break for a break, an eye for an eye, a tooth for a tooth; just as he will have inflicted a wound on a person, so shall be inflicted upon him [monetarily]."
 (24:20)

 Mashal: A blind woman was married to a man who was totally devoted to her well-being.
 He took care of her every need and would do anything for her happiness.
 The man put his wife's name on a list for eye transplants but was dismayed to learn that it could take up to twenty years before her name would reach the top of the list.
 He was heartbroken.